TabViewer/gtabview/README.rst

-gtabview will also use matplotlib's ``interactive`` setting to determine the default behavior of the data window: when interactive, calls to ``view()`` will not block by default, and will keep recycling the same window.
+gtabview will also use matplotlib's ``interactive`` setting to determine the default behavior of the data window: when interactive, calls to ``view()`` will not block, and will keep recycling the same window.

 Requirements and installation